The Origin and Purpose of Solo practice in Aikido

-In my previous article, I discussed the fact that we, as aikidoka, we spend most of our time practicing with a partner within the framework of katageiko.
-One could therefore be forgiven for thinking that in this context, the collective and social aspects of practice are inseparable from more technical considerations.
-However, if one changes his point of view for a moment, and begins to think as a footballer, one will soon classify our hobby as an "individual" sport.
-One can therefore wonder what is the part of the collective versus the individual in our practice of Aikido, and most importantly, whether it would be desirable to further develop a solo practice, as is the case in other disciplines such as Chinese arts or even some modern budo like karate.
-Of course, to answer this question, we must first investigate whether Aikido actually contains elements of individual practice.
+In my previous article, I discussed the fact that we, as aikidoka, we spend most of our time practicing with a partner within a codified framework called katageiko.
+One could therefore tempted to think that progression in aikido is dependent on the presence of a partner to train with.
+However, a lot of the progression in other disciplines such as Chinese arts or even some modern budo like karate seem to take advantage of a large proportion of solo training.
+One can therefore start to wonder what is the part of the collective versus the individual in our practice of aikido, and most importantly, whether it would be desirable to further develop a solo practice.
+The pertinence of this question first needs to be assessed by investigating whether aikido historically contains elements of individual practice.
 Should such elements be found, the nature of the skills that they aim to develop need to be define, and finally, whether this is the best way to acquire these qualities that we lack needs to be assessed, especially relative to more usual paired katageiko.
 To help me add substance to this article, Ellis Amdur, famous author and Shihan in two koryu, Toda-ha Buko-ryu and Araki-ryu, was kind enough allow me to include elements from some of our private conversations about budo.
 For clarity, his words will always be explicitly presented to differentiate them from my own interpretations.

 Is there an explicit solo curriculum in aikido?

-It is understood that Ueshiba Morihei, the founder of aikido, had a pretty regular solo training routine.
-What we want to investigate throughout this section is the possibility of a developed and codified solo training system that to be explicitly used in the art that he created, a curriculum of some sort.
-We will start by identifying the obvious distinct elements of individual practice and then try to assess whether they contribute to a coherent ensemble.
+There is little debate about the fact that Ueshiba Morihei, the founder of aikido, had a pretty regular solo training routine.
+What we want to investigate throughout this section though, is whether he developed and codified a solo training system that to be explicitly used in the art that he created, i.e. a curriculum of some sort.
+To this end, we will start by identifying the discrete elements of individual practice that we know of, and then try to assess whether they contribute to a coherent ensemble.

-When referring to the solo training in Aikido, the image that often comes to mind is the practice of suburi.
-Saito Morihiro Sensei, who considered the practice of weapons as totally integral to that of aikido, essentially based most of his solo training upon the practice of suburi.
-However, apart from the fact that there is a debate over whether weapons practice (and what particular style) is necessary to the practice of aikido or not, one may wonder if what looks to the untrained eye as back and forth swing of a stick, be it performed several hours per day, really deserves to be called a “solo practice curriculum” per se.
+When referring to the solo training in aikido, the image that often comes to mind is the practice of suburi.
+Saito Morihiro, who considered the practice of weapons as totally integral to that of aikido, essentially based most of his solo training upon the practice of suburi.
+However, apart from the fact that there is some debate over whether weapons practice (and what particular style) is necessary to the practice of aikido or not, one may wonder whether what looks to the untrained eye as a back and forth swing of a stick, be it performed several hours per day, really deserves to be called a “solo practice curriculum” per se.

-According to Ellis Amdur, most people have a crude vision of suburi, and by extension of Iai.
-Many think that it can be summarized as: "This is how you cut, do that 100 times, and you will become better, because your cut will be good and your endurance better".
-Amdur told me that most koryu contained from the beginning some forms of Iai, and that they were mostly used as a training for safe handling of weapons, a bit like safety rules that one learns on a shooting range.
-Many people of course also know about the practical advantage of knowing how to draw one's weapon at all times in order to defend one's life.
+According to Ellis Amdur, most people have a crude vision of suburi, and by extension of iai.
+He argues that many think that it can be summarized as: “This is how you cut, do that 100 times, and you will become better, because your cut will be good and your endurance better“.
+Amdur told me that most koryu, from their inception, contained some forms of iai, and that those were mostly used as a training methodology for safe handling of weapons.
+Amdure even likened them to the safety rules that one learns on a shooting range.
+Of course, many people also know that iai gives one the practical advantage of being able to draw one’s weapon at any time in order to defend one’s life.

-However, still according to Amdur, there is a whole section of Iai which has no connection with the reasons mentioned above and which is more closely related to internal training.
-The main purpose of this training is to erase interfering actions that hinder the descent of the weapon.
-Often, people develop power through force, but it results in a slowing down of the blade below its terminal velocity [speed reached by an object when it is in free fall].
-The purpose of suburi training is therefore to develop the body so as to let the weapon fall by gravity, while adding a force vector to accelerate its movement.
-This force vector is created through using muscles and sinew only in ways that are "in line" with the movement one is attempting (imagine a train gliding on a track when a second train slams into it from behind).
+However, still according to Amdur, there is a whole section of iai which has no connection with the reasons mentioned above, and which is more closely related to internal training.
+According to him, the main purpose of this training is to erase the interfering actions that usually hinder the descent of the weapon.
+He observes that people often develop power through force, but that it tends to result in a slowing down of the blade below its terminal velocity [speed reached by an object when it is in free fall].
+He therefore sees the purpose of suburi training as to develop the body so as to let the weapon fall by gravity, while adding a force vector to accelerate its movement.
+This force vector is created through using muscles and sinew only in ways that are “in line” with the movement one is attempting (imagine a train gliding on a track when a second train slams into it from behind).

 With these considerations in mind, the question is obviously to know, in addition suburi practice, where to find this internal force training in aikido.

-Once one puts suburi aside, one is hard pressed to find examples of solo exercises commonly practiced by most aikidoka, even if one goes back as far as the teaching of O Sensei.
-By solo training, are we really talking about aiki-taiso (ikkyo undo, ame no torifune undo, furitama, etc.), those movements performed at the beginning of some aikido classes and that look wlike the kinds of gymnastic that seniors and office workers do in Japan every morning?
+Once one puts suburi aside, one can be hard-pressed to find examples of solo exercises commonly practiced by most aikidoka, even if one goes back as far as the teaching of O Sensei.
+By solo training, are we really talking about aikitaiso (ikkyo undo, ame no torifune undo, furitama, etc.), those movements performed at the beginning of some aikido classes and that look wlike the kinds of gymnastic that seniors and office workers do in Japan every morning?

-In fact, far more than a warm-up or a simple gymnastic, the purpose of Aiki-taiso is precisely to develop tacitly the internal aspects of aikido.
+In reality, far more than a warm-up or a simple gymnastic, the purpose of aikitaiso is precisely to develop tacitly the internal aspects of aikido.
 Ikkyo undo, for example, is not only important in its ascendant phase, but also, and perhaps essentially, in its downswing, because it allows one to apply a powerful impact on the body of uke.
 Ame no torifune can also be explained in the same way.
-Olivier Gaurin pointed out to me that the extension of the hands forward is the fundamental phase of the typical triangle atemi of original Aiki (atemi on atemi), and that it is found in many entries of Daito-ryu techniques on tsuki.
-However, I also think that we should not neglect the return movement, because more than a simple repositioning, it is what generates the most power if practiced correctly.
+Olivier Gaurin pointed out to me that the extension of the hands forward is the fundamental phase of the triangle atemi (atemi on atemi), which it is found in many entries of Daito-ryu aiki-jujutsu techniques on tsuki.
+On my part, I think that we should not neglect the return movement either, because more than a simple repositioning, it is what generates the most power if practiced correctly.
 Just as suburi, the force is generated through the loosening of the shoulders.
-We will discuss later the conditions for this loosening.
+We will discuss later the conditions required for this loosening to occur.

 A solo practice from a moral point of view

-For me, martial practice, let alone that of aikido, is fundamentally solitary, because even though it is mostly practiced in pairs, uke is merely a tool allowing us to increase our own understanding.
-There is no common goal, even though the relational parameters are obviously integral to the practice.
+For me, martial practice, let alone that of aikido, is fundamentally solitary, because even though it is mostly practiced in pairs, uke is merely a tool that allows us to increase our own understanding.
+There is no common goal, even though the relationship parameters are obviously integral to the practice.

-If we consider not only the purely technical elements, but also these contextual and moral principles, the term solo practice then takes all its sense and interest.
+If we consider not only the purely technical elements, but also these contextual and moral principles, the term solo practice then takes all its meaning and interest.

-In Japan, mitori-geiko consists in gathering information through observation.
+In Japan, mitori geiko consists in gathering information through observation.
 When I arrived at the Hombu Dojo, I was surprised to see how many practitioners came to observe classes without practicing.
-Most of the times, these people were injured and could not practice, but rather than staying at home, they attended one or two lessons each day as spectators.
+Most of the times, these people could not practice dur to injury, but rather than staying at home, they attended one or two lessons each day as spectators.
 Personally, I initially had a tendency to skip classes when my body did not allow me to train, until I started to think about the Japanese learning system, and then I changed my approach.

-Moreover, even during classes where one practices, during the periods when the teacher demonstrates, our brain does a colossal work of observation; an empathetic interpretation by the mirror neurons of what is being demonstrated makes us mentally see ourselves perform the movement.
-Ellis Amdur told me that Nitta Sensei, his Toda-ha Buko-ryu teacher, had never had the opportunity to practice the uketachi side of her ryu's kata [uke during weapons training, a role generally held by the senior practitioner in koryu] side of her school’s kata and when her own Sensei, Kobayashi Seiko died, she had to succeed her and take her place as uketachi, with as only training the fact of having experienced the movements of her master when she took ukemi for her.
-According to Ellis, the uketachi technique of Nitta Sensei was absolutely remarkable, despite the fact that it was only the fruit of the action of her mirror neurons during mitori-geiko in addition to the experience of her own body reacting to her teacher during her own practice as tori.
+When we are sitting and the teacher demonstrates, our brain does a colossal work of observation; an empathetic interpretation by the mirror neurons of what is being demonstrated makes us mentally see ourselves perform the movement.
+Ellis Amdur told me that Nitta Sensei, his Toda-ha Buko-ryu teacher, had never had the opportunity to practice the uketachi [受太刀, litt. the blade that receives ; the uke during weapons training, a role generally held by the senior practitioner in koryu] side of her school’s kata and when her own sensei, Kobayashi Seiko died, she had to succeed her and take her place as uketachi, with as only training the fact of having experienced the movements of her master when she took ukemi for her.
+According to Ellis, the uketachi technique of Nitta Sensei was absolutely remarkable, despite the fact that it was only the fruit of the action of her mirror neurons during mitori geiko in addition to the experience of her own body reacting to her teacher during her own practice as tori.